 See Related: Vienna vs Salzburg: What’s Better to Visit?

-Innsbruck is home to beautiful medieval, renaissance and Baroque architecture, as well as several academic institutes, winter and extreme sports and breathtaking natural surroundings.
+Innsbruck is home to beautiful medieval, renaissance, and Baroque architecture, as well as several academic institutes, winter sports, extreme sports, and breathtaking natural surroundings.

 Getting a cable car ride on any of Innsbruck’s cable cars is a life-changing experience, even if you have no intention of doing any snowboarding.
 Try the Top of Innsbruck: Round Trip Cable Car Ride for some of the most incredible views.

-For other more relaxed activities, there are a ton of museums, galleries and marvelous old buildings to admire, not to mention some of the best Austrian cuisine in the country.
+For other more relaxed activities, there are a ton of museums, galleries, and magnificent old buildings to admire, not to mention some of the best Austrian cuisines in the country.

-Being home to several universities and colleges, and being a great base camp for people looking to hit the slopes, Innsbruck feels like a younger, more energetic town than others on this list, particularly regarding the nightlife.
+Being home to several universities and colleges and a great base camp for people looking to hit the slopes, Innsbruck feels like a younger, more energetic town than others on this list, particularly regarding the nightlife.
 Like what you are hearing?
 Check out these best things to do in Innsbruck to make the most of your visit.

 12. Prague – Czechia

-If you’re planning on Prague as one of your day trips from Vienna, bear in mind that train rides are between 4.5-7 hours long.
+If you’re planning on Prague as one of your day trips from Vienna, remember that train rides are between 4.5-7 hours long.
 Flights are just under an hour but are a little pricier.

-Perhaps the most famous and most awe-inspiring landmark in Old Town Square is the 14th Century Prague Astronomical Clock, or Prague Orloj, which is the world’s oldest clock still in operation.
+Perhaps the most famous and awe-inspiring landmark in Old Town Square is the 14th Century Prague Astronomical Clock, or Prague Orloj, the world’s oldest clock still in operation.

-Prague is also home to a plethora of museums and galleries I could spend days talking about, not to mention being a Nirvana for beer lovers!
+Prague is also home to many museums and galleries I could spend days discussing, not to mention being a Nirvana for beer lovers!

 13. Bratislava – Slovakia

 Another of Vienna’s best extended day trips is a tour over the border to the Slovakian capital of Bratislava, or Blava as many locals know it.
-This is also totally realistic goal for a short day trip, as Bratislava is a palty 50 miles from Vienna making them the two closest national capital cities on Earth, and about an hour’s train ride away.
+This is also a realistic goal for a short day trip, as Bratislava is a paltry 50 miles from Vienna, making them the two closest national capital cities on Earth, about an hour’s train ride away.

-Michael’s Street is one of the top tourist spots to hit up in Bratislava as it’s home to tons of fantastic bars, cafes, restaurants, and retailers.
+Michael’s Street is one of the top tourist spots to hit up in Bratislava, as it’s home to tons of fantastic bars, cafes, restaurants, and retailers.
 The most stunning of Blava’s landmarks is St. Elisabeth’s Church, also known as the Blue Church (wait, another blue church?)

 - Vienna vs Munich: What’s the Difference?